MikeCroall/OMDbPlot/README.md

 colorama
 : for easy coloured terminal output without looking awful on windows when ANSI isn't enabled.

+shutil
+: for recursive deletion of the local data save directory.

+os
+: for directory and file checking.

 requests
 : for making web requests to retrieve JSON data.